Risks of Generative AI: Bias, Fake News & Hallucinations

 2. Algorithmic Bias at Scale

-Because these language and image models initially ingested billions of text documents randomly published across the internet over the past thirty years, they successfully ingested every single ugly human prejudice encoded within that historical data.
+Because these language and image models initially ingested billions of text documents randomly published across the internet over the past thirty years, they successfully ingested nearly every ugly human prejudice encoded within that historical data.

 • Racial Facial Recognition: Early generative image models consistently rendered prompts asking for a "criminal" specifically using dark skin tones, while rendering "CEOs" as exclusively Caucasian males.